lukezumwalt/CSCI5444-Project1-2_1/README.md

 ### Lukas Zumwalt
 * Java Version: openjdk-18.0.2.1

-> This compiled Java package serves to meet CU Boulder course requirements for CSCI 5444 Project 1.2, Program 1
+> This compiled package serves to meet CU Boulder course requirements for CSCI 5444 Project 1.2, Program 1

-## This package conducts a statistical analysis on an incrementally provided set of integers.
+### This package conducts a statistical analysis on an incrementally provided set of integers.

 ```
 + Mean